cguth7/cguth7.github.io/_posts/2021-02-03-game-abstractions.md

 exploitability values are significantly better as the number of buckets increases, because with fewer buckets, more hands share the same strategy.

-#### Bet Abstraction in No Limit Royal Hold'em
+### Bet Abstraction in No Limit Royal Hold'em
-We look a variation of No Limit Hold'em called Royal No Limit Hold’em that requires only 7GB of RAM to solve (assuming one byte per info-set to store the behavioral strategy and two 8-byte doubles per info-set to solve the game precisely), which means that it can be used as a testbed for anyone to work on, without requiring access to supercomputers.
-This game and its use as a testbed was given as an idea by Michael Johansen in his 2013 paper, “[Measuring the Size of Large No-Limit Poker Games](https://arxiv.org/abs/1302.7008)”.
+We look a variation of No Limit Hold'em called Royal No Limit Hold’em that requires only 7GB of RAM to solve (assuming one byte per infoset to store the behavioral strategy and two 8-byte doubles per infoset to solve the game precisely), which means that it can be used as a testbed for anyone to work on, without requiring access to supercomputers.
+This game and its use as a testbed was given as an idea by Michael Johansen in his 2013 paper, “[Measuring the Size of Large No-Limit Poker Games](https://arxiv.org/abs/1302.7008)”and was described above in the Royal No Limit Hold'em section.
 This testbed concept was important because at the time, during the ACPC, a major factor correlating to the quality of the poker agents was access to powerful supercomputers capable of solving larger game abstractions, which gives an advantage to those with access to such machines.